-Like other storage alternatives, store the braided garlic in a dry and cool location with sufficient air circulation.
+Like other storage alternatives, store the braided garlic in a dry, cool location with sufficient air circulation.

-To pickle garlic, add peeled and cleaned cloves into a sterilized jar and then process it in a hot water bath for some time.
+Add peeled and cleaned cloves to pickle garlic into a sterilized jar and then process it in a hot water bath for some time.
 As we pointed out earlier, garlic is considered a low-acid vegetable.
-It’s therefore important that you use a pickling recipe with high acid to prevent bacteria growth.
+Therefore, you must use a pickling recipe with high acid to prevent bacteria growth.
 If you are unsure of the acidity, store the canned pickles in a refrigerator.

-To keep track of everything, you should add preparation and discard dates to the jars.
+You should add preparation and discard dates to the jars to keep track of everything.

 Alternatively, you could make a refrigerator pickled with vinegar or wine.
 All you need to do is add cleaned and peeled cloves into a jar and then top up with dry white or red wine or vinegar.
 To improve the crunch, you can add some bay leaves.
 If you want, you can add some pickling spices like celery seed, cumin, chili flakes, peppercorns, mustard seed, berries, and bay leaves.

-Refrigerator pickles stores for four months in the fridge if they remain submerged in your liquid of choice.
+Refrigerator pickles store for four months in the fridge if they remain submerged in your liquid of choice.